 About the author: Martha Hall Kelly is a native New Englander now living in Atlanta, Georgia.
 Lilac Girls is her first novel, acclaimed as a New York Times and Indie bestseller.
 Hall Kelly is hard at work writing two prequels to Lilac Girls.
 The first, Gin Lane, takes place during World War I and features the plight of Russian refugees displaced by the revolution in their homeland.

 The Lemon Jell-O Syndrome: Sometimes Bone King cannot go through doors.
 His brain and muscles simply can’t seem to recall how to walk him through them.
 In fact, the only way he can navigate a doorway is to square dance through it.
 Perhaps this strange affliction has something to do with his being distracted by thinking about grammar and etymology all the time, or maybe it’s anxiety that his wife, Mary, is having an affair with Cash, the yardman.
 Finally, Bone seeks advice from renowned neurologist Arthur Limongello, who offers a highly peculiar diagnosis along with an even more eccentric cure.
+After a harrowing ordeal during which he nearly loses his life, Bone wonders if Limongello’s remedy is the product of a deranged imagination or the cure for a modern epidemic threatening the very self.
 The Lemon Jell-O Syndrome is published by Unbridled Books.

 About the author: Man Martin is a two-time Georgia Author of the Year winner for his previous widely acclaimed novels, Days of the Endless Corvette and Paradise Dogs.
 His short stories and essays have appeared in The Kenyon Review, The Alaska Quarterly, and elsewhere.
 He also is a cartoonist whose daily comic strip Inkwell Forest is available online and through e-mail feed to subscribers.
 Martin teaches high school English and coaches debate in Atlanta, Georgia, where he lives with his wife Nancy.